hadim/docker-tensorflow-builder/README.md

 - Be patient, the compilation can be long.

-- Enjoy your Python wheels in the `wheels` folder.
+- Enjoy your Python wheels in the `wheels/` folder.

 ## Authors